nijel/rt2freshdesk/README.md

 * Timestamps are not preserved.
 The Freshdesk API doesn't seem to allow this.
 * Freshdesk will send notification for all actions, you probably want to disable outgoing mail for time of import.
+* Type field on Freshdesk is used to map queues from RT, please define correct values manually.

+Usage:

+    # Dump Request Tracker data into local cache
+    rt-dump.py

+    # Dump users into CSV suitable for Freshdesk import
+    freshdesk-users.py